Welcome to Expressive Arts Therapy

 What is Expressive Arts Therapy?

 Expressive Arts Therapy is the practice of using imagery, storytelling, dance, music, drama, poetry, movement, dreamwork, and visual arts together, in an integrated way, to foster human growth, development, and healing.
-It is about reclaiming our innate capacity as human beings for creative expression of our individual and collective human experience in artistic form.
+It is about reclaiming our innate capacity as human beings for the creative expression of our individual and collective human experience in artistic form.
 Expressive arts therapy is also about experiencing the natural capacity of creative expression and creative community for healing.

 Find Out More